 Welcome to Business Education!

-Business is a dynamic range of subjects which prepare students for the challenges of adult life by introducing them to industry and the working world.
+Business is a dynamic range of subjects that prepares students for the challenges of adult life by introducing them to industry and the working world.
 Whether pupils want to be an entrepreneur, a successful employee, a driven manager for a thriving company, or just want an insight into how businesses work, business education gives a powerful start to launch into various career paths.
 Pupils studying business education courses will not only gain knowledge and business acumen, but will also experience lessons based on business concepts, with professionalism, independence and productivity as our driving forces.
 The courses offered emphasise the ever-changing nature of business, the challenge and creativity of enterprise and the reliance of businesses on effective communication.

-- The Business Environment
+- Investigating Small Business

 In Key Stage 5 we offer various topics and pathways which are suitable for various learning styles.
 These courses are: